-If you’re prone to dry lips then moisturizing it may be a daily challenge.
+If you’re prone to dry lips, then moisturizing it may be a daily challenge.
 To keep your lips moist, apply a lip balm throughout the day.
-You can either use a moisturizing lip balm that is either petroleum based or the ones containing natural oils or beeswax.
-Try to avoid lip balms that contain fragrances, flavors or dyes because they might irritate your lips.
+You can either use a moisturizing lip balm that is either petroleum-based or the ones containing natural oils or beeswax.
+Try to avoid lip balms that contain fragrances, flavors, or dyes because they might irritate your lips.

 Gently apply the lip balm every time your lips feel dry.
-Avoid licking your lips because it can make it even drier.
+Avoid licking your lips because it can make them even drier.
 Select a lip balm with SPF since too much sun exposure can dry out your lips.

-Exfoliating is a great way to to get rid f dry, flaky skin from your lips.
+Exfoliating is a great way to get rid f dry, flaky skin from your lips.
 This prepares a smooth base for your moisturizing balm.
 Gently run your toothbrush over your lips a few times after brushing your teeth.
 You can also apply a lip exfoliator to slough off dead skin from your lips.

 Using a soft brush prevents the bristles from being too hard on your lips.
 Just move the brush around your lips, and avoid scrubbing it too hard.
 Rinse and pat dry your lips.
 Finally, apply some lip balm to moisturize them.
 Try using a lip scrub because it helps to slough off dead skin.
 Mix a teaspoon of brown sugar with a spoon of olive oil.

-With the help of your fingertips or a soft bristle brush apply the lip scrub to your lips.
+With the help of your fingertips or a soft bristle brush, apply the lip scrub to your lips.

 Slowly work the scrub around your sides.
 Rinse away the scrub; your lips will feel smooth and moisturized once you’re finished.
 A wet washcloth can also be used to exfoliate or wipe away the scrub.
 Rehydrate your lips with a favorite moisturizing lip balm or moisturizing lip butter.